Popjustice

-Popjustice is a music website founded in 2000 by UK freelance music journalist Peter Robinson, who has worked for NME, The Guardian, Attitude and many others.
-It is composed of the work of editor Robinson, features editor Michael Cragg, and a host of contributors.
+Popjustice was a music website founded in 2000 by UK freelance music journalist Peter Robinson, who had worked for NME, The Guardian, Attitude and many others.
+It was composed of the work of editor Robinson, features editor Michael Cragg, and a host of contributors.

-The website seeks to celebrate commercial popular music and does this using humour, user interaction, and contacts within the music industry.
-Its writing style has been compared favourably by a number of critics to that of the now defunct Smash Hits magazine, in that it mixes a passion for pop music with a surreal and biting wit.
+The website sought to celebrate commercial popular music and did this using humour, user interaction, and contacts within the music industry.
+Its writing style was compared favourably by a number of critics to that of the now defunct Smash Hits magazine, in that it mixed a passion for pop music with a surreal and biting wit.

 The website was relaunched in January 2006 with more features, music downloads and online shop.
 In November 2006 Popjustice won a Record of the Day PR & Music Journalism Award in the Best Online Music Publication category, with another individual award going to Peter Robinson in the Breaking Music: Writer Of The Year category.

-After a semi-hiatus since mid-2021 and two posts during 2022, as of 2023, the journalism component of the website has migrated to Substack, with the Popjustice forums remaining at the original location.
+After a semi-hiatus since mid-2021 and two posts during 2022, as of 2023, the journalism component of the website migrated to Substack, with the Popjustice forums remaining at the original location.

+On 10 April 2026, it was announced that the site's forum would be shutting down on 26 April 2026.
+The forum closed as planned on 26 April 2026; in the closing message, Popjustice noted that following the closure announcement, forum members had set up a new fan-made forum called Pop Square to continue discussions.